-- Held for current sale includes items currently for sale or transfer to either entities outside the federal government, or other federal entities. - Held in reserve for future sale includes items being held for sale or transfer to either entities outside the federal government or other federal entities in the future. - Held for repair items that require servicing to make them suitable for sale or use. - Excess stock that exceeds the demand expected in the normal course of operations because the amount on hand is more than can be sold in the foreseeable future and that does not meet management's criteria to be held in reserve for future sale or use. - Obsolete items that are no longer needed due to changes in technology, laws, customs, or operations. - Unserviceable damaged items that are more economical to dispose of than to repair.
+- Held for current sale includes items currently for sale or transfer to either entities outside the federal government, or other federal entities. - Held in reserve for future sale includes items being held for sale or transfer to either entities outside the federal government or other federal entities in the future. - Held for repair items that require servicing to make them suitable for sale or use. - Excess, obsolete, and unserviceable stock that exceeds the demand expected in the normal course of operations, items that are no longer needed, and damaged items.